rstudio/config/README.md

 config package for R
 ================

-The **config** package makes it easy to manage environment specific configuration values For example, you might want to use distinct values for development, testing, and production environments.
+The **config** package makes it easy to manage environment specific configuration values.
+For example, you might want to use distinct values for development, testing, and production environments.

 Usage
 -----

-Configurations are defined using a [YAML](http://www.yaml.org/about.html) text file and are stored (by default) in a file named **config.yml**.
+Configurations are defined using a [YAML](http://www.yaml.org/about.html) text file and are read (by default) from a file named **config.yml** in the current working directory.
 Configuration files include default values as well as values for arbitrary other named configurations, for example:

 **config.yml**